Guidelines for retaining print journal back issues when access is available to an electronic version

 - The electronic back file content is not owned by the University for use in perpetuity.

-- The print content cannot be removed from the collection due to conditions of ownership eg. Royal Society of Victoria, AGPULS (Australian Government Library Deposit material) or Cultural Gifts Scheme materials.
+- The print content cannot be removed from the collection due to specific conditions of ownership eg. Cultural Gifts Scheme materials.

 - The electronic back file is not equivalent in coverage or content to the print back issues, either because issues are missing, or content is selective rather than complete.
 The electronic back file must replicate the print, in coverage and content.